2019 Thailand 18 Day Elephant Conservation Expedition

 Accommodations

 In order to provide a safe and memorable experience, we follow strict guidelines when choosing program accommodations.
-Walking Tree partners with locally-operated, three-star equivalent hotels and guest houses which are centrally located, clean and safe.
+Walking Tree partners with hotels and guest houses which are centrally located, clean and safe.
+We vet and inspect the accommodations to ensure they uphold the ethos of our programs, are great values for our travelers and nice places to rest after enriching days of travel.

 Below are the accommodations we anticipate using on your trip, subject to availability.

-The Bangkok Christian Guesthouse
+The Bangkok Guesthouse

 Bangkok Guesthouse is centrally located as it’s walking distance from Bangkok’s Skytrain, market places, restaurants and other street food vendors.
 Bangkok Guesthouse can accommodate 2-3 students per room.
 Some of the amenities include private bathrooms, air conditioning and hot water.
 Free Wi-Fi access throughout the building keeps everyone feeling connected.
 Students will be grouped in their rooms according to gender and availability.